clar-test/clar/README.md

-Come out and Clay
+Come out and Clar
 =================

-Did you know that the word "test" has its roots in the latin word *"testum"*, meaning "earthen pot", and *"testa"*,  meaning "piece of burned clay"?
+Did you know that the word "test" has its roots in the latin word *"testum"*, meaning "earthen pot", and *"testa"*,  meaning "piece of burned clar"?

 This is because historically, testing implied melting metal in a pot to check its quality.
-Clay is what tests are made of.
+Clar is what tests are made of.

 ## Usage Overview

-Clay is a minimal C unit testing framework.
+Clar is a minimal C unit testing framework.
 It's been written to replace the old framework in [libgit2][libgit2], but it's both very versatile and straightforward to use.